-In the future, we may conduct clinical trials for CPI-444 and other product candidates in sites outside the United States, and the FDA may not accept data from trials conducted in foreign locations.
+We are conducting a clinical trial for CPI-444, and may also in the future, conduct clinical trials of other product candidates at sites outside the United States, and the FDA may not accept data from trials conducted in foreign locations.

-We are conducting our clinical trial for CPI-444 at multiple centers in the United States and plan to expand clinical testing to sites in Canada and Australia.
-In the future we may add clinical sites in other counties outside the United States.
+We are currently conducting our clinical trial for CPI-444 at 36 leading medical centers in the U.S., Australia and Canada.
+In the future we may add additional clinical sites outside of the United States.
 Although the FDA may accept data from clinical trials conducted outside the United States, acceptance of this data is subject to certain conditions imposed by the FDA.
 For example, the clinical trial must be well designed and conducted and performed by qualified investigators in accordance with ethical principles.
 The study population must also adequately represent the U.S. population, and the data must be applicable to the U.S. population and U.S. medical practice in ways that the FDA deems clinically meaningful.
 In general, the patient population for any clinical studies conducted outside of the United States must be representative of the population for whom we intend to label the product in the United States.
 In addition, while these clinical trials are subject to the applicable local laws, FDA acceptance of the data will be dependent upon its determination that the studies also complied with all applicable U.S. laws and regulations.
 There can be no assurance the FDA will accept data from trials conducted outside of the United States.
 If the FDA does not accept the data from our clinical trials for CPI-444 or any other product candidates, it would likely result in the need for additional trials, which would be costly and time-consuming and delay or permanently halt our development of CPI-444 or any other product candidates.